roninhockley/grav/user/pages/knowledge-base/upmyjob/default.md

 With the use of open source tooling wherever possible, the goal here is an AWS hosted platform to build and host microservice based containers on AWS, first on ECS and then on to EKS Kubernetes.

+All infrastructure will sit on the upmyjob.com domain, which is currently pointing to AWS Route 53.

 **Steps:**

-Source the documentation needed for the technologies:
+1. Source the documentation needed for the technologies:
 - docker
 - kubernetes
 - AWS